 Business Studies is not taught in Years 7-9.
 However, the department has participated successfully for many years in the Prince’s Trust Enterprise Challenge competition where Year 9 students compete in an online business simulation game that replicates the real world and are taught about ethical business and sustainability issues, whilst working together to devise a suitable business idea that will benefit the local community.
 Other past enterprise activities offered for lower school students, include the Scholastic Book Fair (Year 7), Arete Interschool Business challenge (Year 8) and Dragons’ Den challenge for enrichment week (Year 9).

-GCSE Business at KS4 (OCR Syllabus) encourages students to develop a genuine interest in how businesses achieve success, providing them with realistic learning experiences which they will carry on into later life.
+GCSE Business at Key Stage 4 (OCR Syllabus) encourages students to develop a genuine interest in how businesses achieve success, providing them with realistic learning experiences which they will carry on into later life.
 The syllabus explores what is important for a successful business, from the people that work within it and the product that is produced, to the way a product is launched in a market and the finance behind the profit.
 To maximise student engagement the department runs several high profile activities, including hosting a Dragons’ Den Event, where GCSE students demonstrate their business acumen by developing and pitching a business idea to a panel of local entrepreneurs.
 During the course, students will also have the opportunity to visit local businesses and observe entrepreneurship in practice, including participating in the Young Enterprise Company Programme.

 Edexcel BTEC Level 1/Level 2 First Award in Business